Static Prevails: Release and conflict with Capitol Records

-After the band handed in Static Prevails, the staff at Capitol were "bummed [...]
-Just guys being like, 'Uh ... this is a lot different than what we expected'", according to Linton.
-Jimmy Eat World toured the West Coast of the US in anticipation of the album between May and July 1996.
-Capitol released Static Prevails on July 23, 1996.
-The cover artwork features a sideways photo of chimneys, taken on a rooftop in Denver, Colorado, by Paul Drake.
-The original vinyl version featured different artwork, and included the bonus 7" vinyl of "In the Same Room" and "77 Satellites".
-The band made a music video for "Rockstar", which was included on some copies of the CD version of the album as enhanced content.
-It was filmed at Koo's Cafe, a DIY venue in Santa Ana, Calfironia, with directors Richard and Stefanie Reines of Drive-Thru Records.
+After Jimmy Eat World handed in Static Prevails, the staff at Capitol were disappointed.
+"Just guys being like, 'Uh ... this is a lot different than what we expected, according to Linton.
+Jimmy Eat World toured the West Coast of the US in anticipation of the album between May and July 1996, supporting Crumb for half of this period.
+Capitol Records released Static Prevails on July 23, 1996.
+The cover artwork features a sideways photo of chimneys, shot on a rooftop in Denver, Colorado, which was taken by Drake.
+The original vinyl LP version featured different artwork, and included the bonus seven-inch vinyl of "In the Same Room" and "77 Satellites".
+The discourse with the concept of selling out had reached the mainstream by the time of Static Prevails' release; the band had relatively few fans during this period that Burch said they were "so young that there wasn't anything to sell."
+Ozzi said the music scene in Arizona was receptive to Jimmy Eat World's desire to get bigger, unlike the scene in Berkeley, California, which was hostile towards its bands that had joined major labels.
+Backlash towards the band instead came from when "Seventeen" was used on a promotional CD for the Surge brand of drinks, created by The Coca-Cola Company.